 Just by looking at these forms, you will immediately spot that there is no out from the infinitive form.
 So, the key to the right conjugation of these verbs is this:

 Remove -out from the infinitive: stihn-out, and add the endings that are common for the fourth conjugation group in the present tense (such as the verb jít).
-If you are not familiar with the verb conjugation in the present tense, watch this video or purchase my worksheet.
+If you are not familiar with the verb conjugation in the present tense, you can watch this video or purchase my worksheet.

 Let’s try it with the verb “natáhnout” from the sentence above.
 Make the future tense in ty-form (= you will extend, stretch):